sherlock1982/wdio-selenoid-video-reporter/README.md

-# wdio-selenium-video-reporter
+# wdio-selenoid-video-reporter
-Reporter for WebdriverIO v6 that downloads videos from Selenium Hub
+Reporter for WebdriverIO v6 that downloads videos from Selenoid Hub

-This is a reporter for [Webdriver IO v6](https://webdriver.io/) that downloads videos from your Selenium Hub.
+This is a reporter for [Webdriver IO v6](https://webdriver.io/) that downloads videos from your Selenoid Hub.

 Installation